- What are some of the services Rutgers offers?

 - When should I submit my documentation?

-- At my last school, I received different or more accommodations than Rutgers is willing to grant me.
-Why is there such a difference in services between Rutgers and my last school?
+- At my high school or secondary school, I received different or more accommodations, why is there such a difference in services between college and my last school?

 - Is it ever too late to request accommodations?

 - What if I don't ask for accommodations or follow the procedures?
 Can I ask for accommodations after the fact?

 - Do I have to use all of my accommodations in every class?

 - Can I request an accommodation directly from my professor, before I have been approved for accommodations?